AllocZero/EfficientDynamoDb/website/docs/dev_guide/low-level.md

 var intValue = numberAttribute.ToInt32();
 ```

-*Separate `ToInt32` call is required because in DynamoDb numbers are stored as strings and the final type depends on the application.
+*A separate `ToInt32` call is required because in DynamoDb numbers are stored as strings and the final type depends on the application.
 Types that don't require any type conversions can be accessed directly using methods like `AsString()`, `AsBool()` or `AsDocument()`.*

 ### Creating an attribute